openl2m/openl2m/docs/code/drivers/netmiko/index.rst

 the *_execute_command()* function.
 This uses the eAPI in "text" mode to run a command.
 Note: for this device type, this is significanly faster then the normal SSH implementation via Netmiko.

+Additionally, the Aruba AOS-S driver implements *_execute_command()* to implement using their REST API, instead of SSH.

 **Note:** it is possible to implement a complete SSH interface to manage devices.
 The Napalm library attempts to do this, but lacks support for 802.1q, PoE, and more.
 This exercise is left to the reader...